-The Employer shall pay 80% of the monthly premium for the extended healthcare plan which includes hearing aids coverage of \$500 per person every 4 calendar years; vision care \$300 maximum per person every 24 month period, effective January 1, 2008; eye exam benefit to a maximum of \$60 per person every 24 month period effective January 1, 2006; and semi-private hospital.
+Effective January 1, 2019 the Employer shall pay 80% of the monthly premium for the extended healthcare plan which includes hearing aids coverage of \$550 per person every 4 calendar years; vision care \$300 maximum per person every 24 month period, effective January 1, 2008; eye exam benefit to a maximum of \$60 per person every 24 month period effective January 1, 2006; and semi-private hospital.

-The Employer shall pay 80% of the monthly premium for the dental plan, which will include coverage for preventive, minor restorative, major restorative edontics, periodontics and orthodontics for dependent children.
+The Employer shall pay 80% of the monthly premium for the dental plan, which will include coverage for preventive, minor restorative, major restorative endodontics, periodontics and orthodontics for dependent children.
 Payment for covered services of the Dental Plan will be 80% as specified in the Current Fee Guide and 50% for orthodontics.

-(b) The Employer agrees to Increase the professional services annual cap to \$750 for massage therapy and \$750 for counselling services, effective July 1, 2014.
+(b) The Employer agrees to set the professional services annual cap at \$750 for massage therapy and \$825 for counselling services, effective October 1, 2018.
 The Employer agrees that an MSW will be included in counselling services.
+Effective April 1, 2017, covered counselling services are expanded to include psychotherapists and psychoanalysts.